-If you like to run high mileage for mileage sake so be it, but I can assure you, as a beginner you can most definitely perform better on less.
+Remember, as a beginner you can most definitely perform better on less.

-Find a training group.
+Find a Training Group

 Beginners can find a lot of strength in having someone to train with.
 What does this have to do with a training schedule?

-The marathon is 26.2 miles so you want to gradually, over time, get to a point where you are running upwards of 15-18 miles for your long runs.
+The marathon is 26.2 miles.
+So, you want to gradually, over time, get to a point where you are running upwards of 15-18 miles for your long runs.
 Do you need to go out that far to run and finish a marathon?